gaiterjones/magento-buy-x-get-y-free/README.md

 Do not use this extension if you already have extended the cart controller class with another extension. e.g. if you are using a third party cart extension, or an ajax cart add/remove product enhancer.

+### Synopsis
+A common requirement for an eCommerce store is the Buy X Get Y free sales promotion, where a bonus product Y is offered if the customer buys a quantity of product X or the Spend X Get Y Free scenario where a bonus product Y is offered when the customer spends X amount on a single order.

+This Magento module code provides Buy X Get Y, Spend X get Y, use Coupon X get Y and buy from Category X get Y functionality for Magento eCommerce stores.

 ### Version
 ***
 	@version		0.70.0